Gqlify/docs.gqlify.com/docs/data-model-relationships.md

 }
 ```

+GQLify will create a `one-to-many` relationship between User and Book.

 You can also define a field map to array of it's type.
 Like each person has many friends.

 ```graphql